gouz7514/hotdog-log/src/content/posts/en/making-good-dev-team.md

 ---
-title: '💻 Building a Development Team We Want to Work With'
+title: '💻 Building a Development Team We Want to Work For'
 summary: "A startup 2nd-year developer's growth story"
 tags: ['Career']
 date: '2024-04-12 01:00:00'